Manage site isolation

 Turn on site isolation for specific websites

 You can create a specific list of websites that you want to isolate.
 Each entry on the list will run in a dedicated rendering process.
-You can include sites that users log in to, as well as other sites that contain sensitive information like productivity sites or intranet sites.
+You can include sites that users sign in to as well as other sites that contain sensitive information, such as productivity sites or intranet sites.

 To turn on site isolation for a specific list of websites for your entire organization, configure the IsolateOrigins policy and deploy the updated policy settings to your Chrome devices.